YuriyBodnarIvanovich/apple-store/README.md

 # Product overview

-**Веб застосунок для продажу техніки Apple в Україні**
+**Web application for selling Apple equipment in Ukraine**

-Буде реалізовані наступні ролі:
+The following roles will be implemented:
-* Адміністратор - контролює продавців, має змогу редагувати та видаляти товари продавців;
+* Administrator - controls sellers, has the ability to edit and delete sellers' products;
-* Продавець - створення, видалення та редагування власних товарів;
+* Seller - create, delete and edit your own products;
-* Покупець -  тільки можливість покупки товарів;
+* Buyer - only the ability to purchase goods;

 ## Stack technologies: ReactJS, Java, MongoDB, Spring, Redux.